-A fresh salad is practically mandatory for gatherings with family & friends, and this simple Broccoli Salad Recipe without Bacon is a creative update from the classic version of this salad …really delicious!
+A fresh salad is practically mandatory for gatherings with family & friends, and this Favorite Broccoli Salad Recipe without Bacon is a creative update from the classic version of this salad …really delicious!

 Why You’ll Love This Recipe